This article describes the basic architecture of multi-app subscriptions.

 Each application has its own API key.
 We use the API key to differentiate between the events for each application in your Pendo subscription.
 This is how we separate analytics, guides, and feedback across different products, giving you more control.

 Your development team must use the corresponding API key for each app in your Pendo subscription.
-To find an app’s API Key:
+To find an app's API key:

-- Navigate to Subscription Settings > Install Settings.
+- Navigate to Settings > Subscription Settings.

-- Open the Install Settings tab or the App Details tab.
+- Open the Applications tab.

 Find your Subscription ID

-Typically, the Subscription ID is needed for CNAME, CSP, and other feature setups.
-Your subscription ID can be found in the URL when you navigate to the subscription settings page.
+Typically, the subscription ID is needed for CNAME, CSP, and other feature setups.
+Your subscription ID can be found in the URL when you navigate to the Subscription Settings page.